Reference

 Flags

-• name — project directory name to create
+• name — project directory name to create.
+Pass . (or an empty string) to scaffold into the current directory.

 • --output-dir — parent directory for the new project